 Depending on the background of a candidate, five-year substitute teaching license seekers must complete one of three application forms.

-- If you've completed a Wisconsin teacher education program AND have previously held a Wisconsin five-year teaching license (substitute or regular), complete form PI-1602-5R
+- If you've completed a Wisconsin teacher education program AND have previously held a Wisconsin five-year teaching license (substitute or regular), you can apply online

 - If you've completed a Wisconsin teacher education program AND have never held a Wisconsin teaching license, complete form PI-1602-IS

 - If you've completed an out-of-state teacher education program AND have never had a Wisconsin teaching license, complete form PI-1602-OS

 Candidates must fully complete the application packet that applies to their status, providing educational information, work history, contact information, and background information.

 Three-year substitute permit seekers must follow the following guide when applying for substitute teaching licenses.